 Below, our Washington car accident lawyer explains and discuss what you should know about when to file a car accident claim.
 To learn more, contact the Law Offices of Loren Scott Etengoff.

-You Should File a Claim as Soon as Possible
+You Should File a Car Accident Claim as Soon as Possible

 Filing a claim and settling a claim are two different things.
 The earlier you file the claim, the sooner you can get the process started.
 That being said, you may not know the full extent of your injuries until after you have received treatment.